 Why do they have to go to school for it?”

-It occurred to me that this hamper is nicely integrated into our desire to place a Montessori overlay on our home mostly for our boys but definitely a part of the desire is helpful to us, too.
-Any seconds of a chore taken away from us is deemed helpful in our book!
+It occurred to me that this hamper is nicely integrated into our desire to place a Montessori overlay on our home mostly for our boys but definitely, a part of the desire is helpful to us, too.

 I didn’t even have to introduce the hamper to my 2.5-year-old.
 He immediately noticed it and was curious about it, So I explained how we put dirty clothes in it and bring them to the laundry room when it gets full.
 I explained it as a ‘we’ not a ‘mama and daddy’.
 This Montessori thing is a family effort, all hands included…